I have an amensal relationship with my local supermarket—I give it money, it gives me rotten fruit and rancid yoghurt in return.

 You’d think, at this point, the Superagora, like any sensible amensalist, would set about keeping the community that supports it healthy.
 So why are the most expensive products the things that are best for your health?
 (Even though the health-giving days of Superagora produce is long gone by the time it makes it to the shelf.)
 Why make us feel guilty by bombarding us with advertising about living healthy and eating fruit and vegies (2+5, 2+5, 2+5…I could count them in my sleep), whole foods, slow food, wholegrains, organic, gluten free, low-fat, no sugar etc. and then make everything except chocolate bars and 2-minute noodles too darn expensive for anyone earning less than $50K a year?
 (That’s just for a single person–if you want to feed a family with healthy food, you need to be nothing short of a millionaire).

-I was never really good with economics, but I still don’t understand how it’s logistically more sensible for a supermarket to buy potatoes from one state, fly them to the other side of the country, and then truck them back to their state of origin to put on the shelves.
+How is it logistically more sensible for a supermarket to buy potatoes from one state, fly them to the other side of the country, and then truck them back to their state of origin to put on the shelves?
 Why don’t the supermarket branches in each state just buy their own local produce?

 Isn’t that the whole point of “farm gate price”?
 Buy local = lower this carbon footprint nonsense = keep the farmers on their land = keep the community healthy = lighten the load on the over-worked health system.
 No?
 Maybe I’m living in a dreamland…